Flexible and rigid-flexible printed circuit boards

 Flexible printed circuit boards replace wires

-Technological innovation of the kind we’re seeing in the medical sector or the automotive industry is mainly driven by the miniaturization of electronic circuits.
-Many modern hearing aids, medical implants or LED car headlights place the highest demands on printed circuit boards (PCBs) in the smallest of spaces.
-As a leading PCB manufacturer, AT&S can easily meet these demands by using flexible base materials.
-Flexible printed circuit boards can be bent or twisted during assembly, so they can be integrated into devices with almost any form factor and help to overcome space constraints.
-This is extremely important in devices like hearing aids and pacemakers.
+Technological innovation of the kind we’re seeing in the medical sector or the automotive industry is mainly driven by the miniaturisation of electronic circuits.
+These days, a great many modern medical implants and LED car headlights make exacting demands of printed circuit boards, and require them to be installed in tiny spaces.
+AT&S can easily meet these demands by using flexible base materials.
+Flexible printed circuit boards can be bent or twisted during assembly, so they can be integrated into devices with almost any form factor and with space constraints.
+This is extremely important in devices like pacemakers.

 Product benefits at a glance

-- The possibility to adapt PCBs to any space constraints gives developers of devices and components greater design freedom.
+- Adapting a printed circuit board to available space gives developers of devices and components greater design freedom.

-- Flexible printed circuit boards allow circuits to be designed without adhering to planar layouts.
+- Flexible printed circuit boards allow circuits to be run on more than just one level.
 As the PCB can be bent or folded, a circuit can be fitted into the available 3D space as necessary.

 - Flexible circuits can free up more surface area for memory chips and other components.

-- Flexible printed circuit boards are driving further advances in miniaturization.
+- Flexible printed circuit boards are driving further advances in miniaturisation.

 - Connections formed with flexible printed circuit boards are extremely resistant, as opposed to those that rely on wiring.

-Rigid-flex printed circuit boards combine the benefits of flexible PCBs and traditional designs by integrating both bendable and rigid areas.
+Rigid-flex printed circuit boards combine the benefits of flexible PCBs and their rigid counterparts by integrating both bendable and rigid areas.
 This allows for cost-effective custom solutions for device manufacturers.
 A flexible base material can be used to connect two rigid areas instead of plugs and cables.
-This means that the signal pathways remain short and miniaturization can go further than before.
-Such connections are also significantly more robust and better at withstanding mechanical stress.
-Rigid-flexible printed circuit boards are mainly used for systems in cars and manufacturing.
+This means that the signal pathways remain short and miniaturisation can go further than before.
+Such connections are also significantly more robust and are better at withstanding mechanical stress.
+Rigid-flex printed circuit boards are mainly used for systems in cars and in industry.

-Flexible printed circuit boards are used in many areas of electronics.
-They can be bent, twisted or folded to fit into the product housing.
-Flexible PCBs are primarily used in place of wired connections or to create reliable signal paths in systems that would not be feasible with a rigid PCB.
+These days, flexible printed circuit boards are used in all areas of electronics.
+They are usually bent, twisted or folded to fit into the product housing.
+Flexible PCBs are primarily used in place of wiring and plug connections or to create connections and configurations that would not be feasible with a rigid PCB.

-AT&S mainly manufactures flexible printed circuit boards for the medical technology sector, where they are used in devices such as hearing aids and implants.
-The flexible installation options and high level of miniaturization allow new functions to be added to such devices without increasing their size.
-A modern hearing aid can now be connected to a doorbell, the TV or the wearer’s smartphone, thanks to the technology enabled the compact design of a flexible PCB.
+AT&S mainly manufactures flexible printed circuit boards for the medical technology sector, where they are used in devices such as implants.
+The flexible installation options and high level of miniaturization allow new functions to be added to such devices without increasing the size.

 The materials in semi-flexible printed circuit boards differ from those in flexible PCBs.
-A thin FR4 standard material can be used instead of the polyimide material used in flexible PCBs for a cost-effective alternative for “flex to install” applications.
-The number of bending cycles and the radius are limited with FR4, but the material costs are lower than for fully flexible versions.
+A thin FR4 standard material can be used instead of the polyimide material used in flexible PCBs for a cost-effective alternative to “flex to install” applications.
+This FR4 material used limits the number of bending cycles and bending radius, but the material costs are lower than for fully flexible versions.

-Because they make the most of the space available for a circuit, semi-flexible printed circuit boards are an especially appealing option in the automotive industry and for machine-to-machine communication, which is becoming increasingly important.
+Because they make the most of the space available for a circuit, semi-flexible printed circuit boards are an especially appealing option in the automotive industry and for machine-to-machine communication, which is becoming increasingly important in industry.

-The requirements for the shape and design of printed circuit boards have changed since LEDs became the standard for the automotive industry and lighting solutions.
-Flexible printed circuit boards can be bonded to an aluminium heat sink and fitted with LEDs for installation in car headlights.
-This allows optimum utilization of the available space while providing excellent heat dissipation.
+The requirements for the shape and design of printed circuit boards have changed since LEDs have started being used in the car industry and for building lighting.
+Flexible printed circuit boards can be affixed to an aluminium heat sink, for instance, and then fitted with LEDs for installation in front headlights.
+This makes the most of the available space while providing for superb heat dissipation.

 Technical data